HEX Lab

 Lectures and Seminars

-Exergames in Medicine and Health (SS)
+Lecture - Exergames in Medicine and Health (SoSe)

-XR: Virtual-, Mixed-, and Augmented Reality (WS)
+Lecture - XR - Virtual-, Mixed-, and Augmented Reality (WiSe)

 In this lecture, students will expand their knowledge of advanced topics in virtual, augmented, and mixed reality.
-Key topics include among others:

-Computer Vision in the Operating Room (WS)
+Seminar - Computer Vision in the Operating Room (WS)

 This seminar focuses on the latest methods in computer vision and deep learning for applications in the operating room.
-The course includes individual paper reviews and interactive presentations, helping students not only to develop technical expertise but also to build scientific communication and discussion skills.

 Open Positions